 Truly a special day at the Thiebaud Farmstead and Musee de Venoge where Christmases of the past are warmly celebrated.

 Hands on Workshops

-This year, we are offering a "Back to Basics" course for children ages 8 to 11.
-This will be held from June 10 though June 14 at the Thiebaud Farmstead.
-Activities will be structured around outdoor skills, etiquette, botanical fun, pottery, and demonstrations. $45 per child.
-Space is limited, so register soon.
-Contact the museum for more information.
+In 2019, we offered a "Back to Basics" course for children ages 8 to 11.
+It returns this year from June 13th thru the 17that the Thiebaud Farmstead.
+Activities will be structured around outdoor skills, etiquette, botanical fun, pottery, and demonstrations. $25 per child.
+Space is limited.
+Registration begins May 1.
+Click here to see photos from the 2019 classes.